docelic/amber-introduction/README.md

 # Static Pages

 It can be pretty much expected that a website will need a set of simple, "static" pages.
-Those pages are served by the application, but do not come from a database nor typically use any complex code.
+Those pages are served by the application, but mostly don't use a database nor any complex code.
 Such pages might include About and Contact pages, Terms of Conditions, etc. Making this work is trivial.

 Let's say that, for simplicity and grouping, we want all "static" pages to be served by PageController.
 We will group all these pages under a common web-accessible prefix of /page/, and finally we will route page requests to controller methods.
 (Because these pages will not be powered by a database or have any methods really, we won't need a model nor more than a single view file per page.)